Manuel123cool/tutorials/SwiftUI/main.md

 With width, height you get the sizes.

 ### UI elements
 UI elements are views.
 There have modifier.
+The order of the modifier inst unimportant.
 Here I will list them

 #### General modifier